buggregator/laravel-app/README.md

 [![Join to our telegram](https://img.shields.io/badge/telegram-Join-blue)](https://t.me/debuggersrv)

-> I had to change the name of server from RayServer to Deburger.
+> I had to change the name of server from RayServer to Debugger.
 > Please use a new docker repo `butschster/debugger`
 >
 > `docker run --pull always -p 23517:8000 -p 1025:1025 -p 9912:9912 butschster/debugger:latest`

-Deburger is a beautiful, lightweight web server built on Laravel and VueJs that helps debugging your app.
+Debugger is a beautiful, lightweight web server built on Laravel and VueJs that helps debugging your app.
 It runs without installation on multiple platforms.

 #### Contents